Invasion Percolation on Power-Law Branching Processes: Introduction

 \paragraphi{Discussion of the results} We discuss the interpretation of the results, intuition and some take-away messages.
 The $k$-cut IPC is defined such that it at least contains a path of size $k$, on which finite forests are attached.
-Based on Theorem~\ref{thm:Cs_scaling}, we expect that for $\alpha>2$ and $\alpha\in(1,2)$, there are a finite (asymptotically Poisson number) of forests of size $k^{\halpha/(\halpha-1)}$ that dominate the volume scaling, where we recall $\halpha= \alpha \wedge 2$.
+By Theorem~\ref{thm:Cs_scaling}, we expect that for $\alpha>2$ and $\alpha\in(1,2)$, there are a finite (asymptotically Poisson) number of forests of size $k^{\halpha/(\halpha-1)}$ that dominate the volume scaling, where we recall $\halpha= \alpha \wedge 2$.
 For $\alpha\in(0,1)$, every forest is expected to be of an exponential size in $k$.
 Therefore, only the forests at a finite distance from $k$ dominate the volume scaling.
-We illustrate this key message in Figure \ref{fig:IPC_sketch}, where we sketch an intuitive picture of the $k$-cut IPC for different regimes.
+We illustrate this key message in Figure \ref{fig:IPC_sketch}, where we sketch an informal picture of the $k$-cut IPC for different regimes.

 In addition, we provide a simulation study and approximate the IPC by performing Prim's algorithm up to a finite number of steps.
-After $i$ steps, this cluster is denoted with $T^{(i)}(\clock)$.
+After $i$ steps, this cluster is denoted by $T^{(i)}(\clock)$.
 We first present the simulation results of $T^{(i)}(\clock)$.
 As the backbone is an asymptotic property we identify the vertex farthest away from the root and consider the path between it and the root as the (most likely) backbone.
 We refer to Figure \ref{fig:sim_ipc} for $T^{(i)}(\clock)$, for different values of $\alpha$.

-When we consider Figure \ref{fig:sim_ipc}, we see that for $\alpha>2$ and $\alpha\in(1,2)$ along the backbone, some of the attached forests contribute a significant amount whereas the majority of the attached forests contributes a negligible amount.
+When we consider Figure \ref{fig:sim_ipc}, we see that, for $\alpha>2$ and $\alpha\in(1,2)$, along the backbone, some of the attached forests contribute a significant amount whereas the majority of the attached forests contributes a negligible amount.
 Figure \ref{fig:sim_ipc} for $\alpha\in(0,1)$ does not yet show asymptotic properties, as only certain large forests are present.
-This may be due to the specific choice for $i$ not being large enough. \\ \\ While simulating $T^{(i)}(\clock)$ we keep track of the weight we add in each time step.
-Based on Lemma~\ref{lem:ConvW_kpc}, we expect that the future maximum weight would converge to $p_c$.
+This may be due to the specific choice for $i$ not being large enough.
+While simulating $T^{(i)}(\clock)$ we keep track of the weight we add in each time step.
+By Lemma~\ref{lem:ConvW_kpc}, we know that the future maximum weight converges to $p_c$.
 However, the future maximum weight is an asymptotic property and can therefore not be simulated unambiguously.
-Instead, we plot the weights of each added vertex.
+Instead, we plot the weights of each added edge.
 We refer to Figure \ref{fig:sim_weights} for the results.